-The Zantiks Control Console is the home page of the Zantiks unit.
-From this page you can operate the unit, from uploading and writing scripts, to loading services, running experiments and downloading data result files and videos.
+The Zantiks Control Console is the home page of the Zantiks unit, where you can operate the unit.
+From here you can upload and write scripts, load services, run experiments and download data result files and videos.

 Zantiks Status and Control

-The top section of the home page (Zantiks Console page) shows the current status of the unit (“Current service:”), the current status of the experiment (*RUNNING* or *IDLE*) and Shutdown access.
+The top of the Zantiks Control Console shows the current script/ service/ experiment selected to run (“Current service:”), the status of the experiment *RUNNING* or *IDLE* and Shutdown access.

-- "Set ID" (A1): You can set the subject’s ID (i.e., the identification name or reference given to the individual subject - or group for an experiment) in the Set ID box.
+- "Set ID" (A1): Here you can set the subject’s ID (i.e., the identification name or reference given to the individual subject, or group for an experiment).